Audit Committee Purposes:

 - AgriBank will not employ a partner, concurring partner, or lead member of the engagement team within one year after the conclusion of the audit engagement.

-- Review and approve the appointment, reassignment, replacement or dismissal of the CAE.
+- Review and approve the appointment, reassignment, replacement or dismissal of the CAE;

-- Review and approve the audit plan developed and recommended by Internal Audit and approve any changes to the plan.
+- Review and approve the audit plan developed and recommended by Internal Audit and approve any changes to the plan;

-- Receive a report on Internal Audit’s Quality Assurance and Improvement Program including an opinion on conformance to the mandatory guidance of The Institute of Internal Auditor’s International Professional Practices Framework
+- Receive a report on Internal Audit’s Quality Assurance and Improvement Program including an opinion on conformance to the mandatory guidance of The Institute of Internal Auditor’s International Professional Practices Framework;

-- Review and approve the Internal Audit Charter.
+- Review and approve the internal audit charter.

-- Establish and maintain procedures for the receipt, retention and treatment of complaints regarding accounting, financial reporting, accounting controls or auditing matters.
+- Establish and maintain procedures for the receipt, retention and treatment of complaints regarding accounting, financial reporting, accounting controls or auditing matters;

 - Receive reports of complaints regarding accounting, financial reporting, internal controls or auditing matters.

 - Determine the adequacy of internal controls, including the control environment, through a review of all audit reports issued by Internal Audit or the independent auditor relating to AgriBank’s operations;

-- Review the testing results of management’s controls related to financial reporting.
+- Review the testing results of management’s controls related to financial reporting;

-- Understand the scope of internal audit’s review of information technology area including security and controls.
+- Understand the scope of Internal Audit’s review of information technology area including security and controls.

-- Review all FCA examination reports of the Bank and evaluate management’s response to the reports.
+- Review all FCA examination reports of AgriBank and evaluate management’s response to the reports;

 - Review and discuss with management, any significant findings by the independent auditor or Internal Audit together with management’s response to such findings.

-- Annually prepare a report to be included in AgriBank’s annual report, disclosing the committee reviewed and discussed the annual financial statements with management and reviewed and discussed matters with independent auditors as required.
+- Annually prepare a report to be included in AgriBank’s annual report, disclosing the committee reviewed and discussed the annual financial statements with management and reviewed and discussed matters with independent auditors as required;

-- Meet with representatives of FCA as deemed necessary.
+- Meet with representatives of FCA as deemed necessary;

-The Committee has the authority to engage independent counsel and other advisors as it deems necessary to carry out its duties.
-The Committee shall have the authority to call for special or investigative audits.
-The Bank will provide appropriate funding as required by the Committee for payment of service fees to the independent auditor, independent counsel, or other advisors.
-A two-thirds majority vote of the full board of directors is required to override the Committee's decision for these resources.
+AgriBank will provide appropriate funding as required by the Committee for payment of service fees to the independent auditor, independent counsel, or other advisors.
+A two-thirds majority vote of the full Board is required to override the Committee's decision to utilize such resources.